dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 The **DFO Salmon Ontology** provides a domain-fit semantic layer for Pacific salmon data.
 It is designed to make datasets from **stock assessment, genetics, and management** interoperable and support **integration** across regional, national, and international systems.

-> **📋 Complete Purpose & Objectives**: See the [DFO Salmon Ontology: Purpose and Competency Guide](ONTOLOGY_PURPOSE_AND_COMPETENCY_GUIDE.md) for the complete overview of the ontology's purpose, objectives, and target users.
+> **📋 Complete Purpose & Objectives**: See the [DFO Salmon Ontology: Product Requirements Document](PRODUCT_REQUIREMENTS.md) for the complete overview of the ontology's purpose, objectives, and target users.

 We take inspiration from:
 - **Darwin Core (DwC) & the DwC Conceptual Model (DwC-CM)**